avivbiton/BlizzardApiReader/README.md

 # BlizzardApiReader
-.net framework C# projects tha reads the api for blizzard games and convert them to C# objects, currently only supports diablo 3
+.net framework C# project, reads the api for blizzard games and convert them to C# objects, currently only supports diablo 3

 # More work need to be done
 Not all of the Api requests are done, if you wish to add some, please do.